gigwegbe/understanding-esp32-with-micropython/01_Setting_Up_Micropython_Esp32/README.md

  ### Using Micropython REPL with rshell
  Now we have the Micropython on the board, we can connect to the Read-Eval-Print-Loop(REPL).
 This is the standard Python prompt that you are similar to regular Python interpreter but this time it is on the board rather than computer.
- To use REPL with rshell
+ To use REPL with rshell:
  ```
  (env) $ rshell --port <your board serial port name>
  ```
-For example
+For example:
  ```
  (env) $ rshell --port /dev/cu.SLAB_USBtoUART
  ```
- Result
+ Result:
  ```
  Using buffer-size of 32
 Connecting to /dev/cu.SLAB_USBtoUART (buffer-size 32)...